utkarsh215/CloudSEK_Backend_assignment/README.md

 ## Overview
 A Node.js (Express) backend with JWT authentication that allows users to create posts and add text comments.
 MongoDB is used for storage.
 Optional rich text field is supported on comments.

+## Note for the BONUS Feature:
+I have implemented the support for adding rich text in comments.
+At present, formatting is stored in markdown-style syntax (e.g., **bold** for bold text, *italic* for italics and [link] for any addd hyperlink).
+This ensures flexibility for the frontend to render styled text as needed.
+The backend correctly stores and retrieves this format.

 ## Loom Demo video link
 https://www.loom.com/share/1d80113714ef44ed968ee7e061442f3b?sid=29de0910-da42-43fd-b371-6931eacebf81